 - Content: Select the content package you wish to work with in your project- Basic or Zend Studio’s built-in Zend Framework.

 - If you chose to work with the built-in Zend Framework content package.
-If you wish to use a different version of Zend Framework, click on the drop-down menu, and select Browse to use a different Zend Framework library.
+If you wish to use a different version of Zend Framework, click on the drop-down menu, and then select Browse to use a different Zend Framework library.

-- If you chose to work with the Basic package content, click on the drop-down menu to select a PHP version.
+- If you chose to work with the Basic package content, therefore click on the drop-down menu to select a PHP version.

 2.Create PHP Files